Geoffrey Warren

 Geoffrey Warren (born February 1955) is the owner of Cargiant, the world's largest independent car dealership.

 Career

 In 1976, Warren founded Cargiant.
 In 2007, Cargiant became the world's largest independent car dealership.
 As of 2018, Cargiant stocked around 8,000 cars on a 45-acre site.

 In December 2019, the Old Oak and Park Royal Development Corporation (OPDC) had planned to buy 54 acres at Old Oak Common owned by Cargiant by compulsory purchase order, but Cargiant successfully disputed the value of the land, and the sale fell through.

 As of 2021, Warren owns 6.33 million sq ft of land in London.
-Based on a 2017 list compiled by propertyweek.com, Warren is estimated to be London’s 10th largest land owner.
+Based on a 2017 list compiled by propertyweek.com, Warren is estimated to be London's 10th largest land owner.

 Warren has a net worth of £2.552 billion, according to The Sunday Times Rich List 2022.

+Geoffrey Warren ranked as the 74th highest taxpayer in the UK, contributing £14.7 million in a single year, as reported in 'The Tax List 2024: the U.K.’s 100 Biggest Taxpayers', published by The Times on 26 January 2024.

 Personal life

 In 2016, Warren was linked to the purchase of the UK's most expensive property in One Hyde Park.